neuoy/KSPTrajectories/CONTRIBUTING.md

     refreshMesh();
     Profiler.EndSample();
     ```

-In addition, there is a simple "frame-based" profiler included in the KSPTrajectories code base [here](https://github.com/neuoy/KSPTrajectories/tree/master/Plugin/Utility/Profiler.cs), that is appropriate for performance measurements.

 For more information see the KSP Forum thread [KSP Plugin debugging and profiling for Visual Studio and Monodevelop on all OS](http://forum.kerbalspaceprogram.com/index.php?/topic/102909-ksp-plugin-debugging-and-profiling-for-visual-studio-and-monodevelop-on-all-os/&page=1).

+In addition, there is a simple "frame-based" profiler included in the KSPTrajectories code base [here](https://github.com/neuoy/KSPTrajectories/tree/master/Plugin/Utilities/Profiler.cs), that is appropriate for performance measurements.

+In the code, wrap the code you want in pairs of `Trajectories.Profiler.Start("MyLabel")` and `Trajectories.Profiler.Start("MyLabel")`.

+In-game, start it by pressing Ctrl-P. It shows each code entry belonging to one label as one line.
+The columns show:

+  * NAME: The Label for the code being profiled
+  * LAST: Code runtime averaged over all the calls in a recent frame.
+  * AVG: Code runtime averaged over all the calls since start or reset.
+  * CALLS: Number of calls in a recent frame.
+  * AVG: Number of calls divided by the number of frames since start or reset

+You can reset these counters with the Reset button .

 ## Building Releases